Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

 Consider, for example, Cohen's first model, this is a model similar to the example above, replacing $\omega_1$ by $\omega$.
 Namely, we add an $\omega$-sequence of Cohen reals, permute them, and consider finite stabilisers.
 Let $\dot a_n$ be the name for the $n$th real, then we can define the name In clearer terms, this is the name for the first $\dot a_n$ which contains $0$.
 We are guaranteed that $\dot a$ will be interpreted as one of the $\dot a_n$.
 But it is not hard to see that $\dot a$, as defined above, is not stabilised by fixing any finite subset of $\omega$.\footnote{This shows that typically $\HS$ does not have the mixing property.
 This is not a bad thing, though, as we are often concerned with particulars when working with symmetric extensions, and having to specify witnesses is a good thing.}

 Considering names like $\dot a$ seems like an unnecessary complication.
 But upon a closer examination of the general construction of iterations, we see this idea is somehow necessary.
-Indeed, the conditions of the iteration are usually defined to be $\tup{p,\dot q}$ such that $p\in\PP$ and $\1_\PP\forces\dot q\in\dot\QQ$.
+Indeed, the conditions of the iteration are usually defined to be $\tup{p,\dot q}$ such that $p\in\PP$ and $\1_\PP\forces\dot q\in\dot\QQ$ with $\dot q$ coming from a ``sufficiently rich'' set of names.
 We will call iterations defined this way ``Jech(-style) iterations''.
-Kunen, in his book, first introduces iterations more naively: the conditions are pairs $\tup{p,\dot q}$ such that $p\in\PP$ and $p\forces\dot q\in\dot\QQ$.
+Kunen, in his book, first introduces iterations more naively: the conditions are pairs $\tup{p,\dot q}$ such that $p\in\PP$ and $p\forces\dot q\in\dot\QQ$ with $\dot q$ appearing in $\dot\QQ$.
 Unlike Jech iterations, this definition does not generalise well, but it is useful for understanding finite support iterations; we will refer to this as ``Kunen(-style) iterations''.

 \begin{remark} It is worth pointing out at this point that we assume $\ZFC$ holds in our ground model.
 While the theory of symmetric extensions, as well as that of iterated forcing, can be developed reasonably well in $\ZF$, it is not clear to what extent choice is truly necessary for developing the theory of iterated symmetric extensions.
 We utilise the mixing property quite significantly in the general theory, and while it is conceivable, and indeed it is our conjecture, that we can remove choice from the assumptions, there is a certain comfort and simplicity in assuming it.
 Moreover, as we want to start with $L$ as our underlying model, $\ZFC$ is already a given.
 While $V=L$ is far too strong of an assumption, we will see that at the very least we will want $\GCH$ to hold, which implies choice anyway. \end{remark}